 The FDM 3D Printing Process

-Fused Deposition Modelling or Fused Filament Fabrication (FFF), the most common 3D printing process, is a material extrusion type additive manufacturing process.
-S.Scott Crump, the Stratasys founder, first developed and patented the process in 1988.
+Fused Deposition Modelling (“FDM”) or Fused Filament Fabrication (FFF), the most common 3D printing process, is a material extrusion type additive manufacturing process.
+S.Scott Crump, the Stratasys founder, first developed and patented the FDM 3D printing process in 1988.
 And when the patent expired in 2009, it paved the way for commercial FDM printers.

 Second, the .STL file is converted into G-code.
 This process is called slicing and is performed by the slicer software.
 The G-code is the file format read by the printer that guides the printer where to print.
-At last, the g-code is provided to the 3D printer and we are ready to hit print.
+At last, the g-code is provided to the 3D printer, and our FDM 3D printing service is ready to print.